elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 twitter:
 ---

-Fresh on the heels of the [AppCenter for Everyone Remote Sprint](/appcenter-for-everyone-remote-sprint), we still managed to push out a good amount of updates over the course of March (and early April).
+Fresh on the heels of the [AppCenter for Everyone Remote Sprint](/appcenter-for-everyone-remote-sprint), we still managed to push out a good amount of updates over the course of March (and early April), bundled up in an OS 5.1.3 update.
 Let's dive into what's new.

 ## Code